aditya2994/TDSP_Zippy/Docs/Project/Charter.md

 * What is a quantifiable metric?
 Increase insurance plan sales in one year.
 * Quantify what improvement in the values of the metrics are useful for the customer scenario?
 Increase insurance plan sales in one year by 20%
 * What is the baseline (current) value of the metric?
 The current sales numbers are Y.
 * How will we measure the metric?
-We will A/B test on two different subsets of data trained usjng different alogirithms We could also compare sales value (metric) after a specified time.
+We will A/B test on two different subsets of data trained using different alogirithms We could also compare sales value (metric) after a specified time.

 ## Plan
 * Phases (milestones), timeline, short description of what we'll do in each phase.